Wesleyan International Speakers Program (WISP)

 Read More

-Languages Spoken: Korean, English, Spanish
+Languages Spoken: Korean, English and Spanish

 Involvement at Wes: Spectrum, Korean Language Buddy, KSA, Spiketape

 Bio: Hey guys!
 My given name is Hyesang and I also go by Luna.
 I go by any pronouns!
-I’m a rising sophomore still undecided what I want to major in, but I’m having so much fun here at Wes exploring!
+I’m a sophomore still undecided what I want to major in, but I’m having so much fun here at Wes exploring!
 Some hobbies I’ve already identified are playing the bass, drawing, and taking walks around campus with a coffee in hand.
 I also love watching stuff - movies, musicals, shows, skits, etc. On campus you’ll most likely find me in the corners of Olin, Pi Cafe, or at the UOC every Sunday for the Spectrum board meeting.
 An interesting fact about me is that I’ve worked as a tour guide in one of Korea’s palaces before.
-I’m so excited to be a part of the WISP program and hope to learn a lot from the process!
+I’m so excited to be a part of WISP and hope to learn a lot from the process!

 Why did you join the WISP Program?